-- Solid tumors.
-It is used as palliative and/or adjuvant therapy for disease that has recurred (come back).
+- Solid tumors that are locally recurrent.
+It is used as palliative and/or adjuvant therapy in adults.

 - Testicular cancer.
-It is used for nonseminomas that have metastasized (spread to other parts of the body).
+It is used in adults and children whose nonseminomas have metastasized (spread to other parts of the body).

 Dactinomycin is also being studied in the treatment of other types of cancer.